-This Chai Spiced Pear Baked Oatmeal is great to make on the weekend to enjoy for breakfast during the week.
+This Baked Pear Oatmeal with chai spices is great to make on the weekend to enjoy for breakfast during the week.
 Cardamom and pear compliment each other well, making this a deliciously flavorful oatmeal bake.
 Perfect for meal prep and something the whole family will enjoy.

 If you love healthy baked oatmeal dishes but have yet to try adding pears to the mix, this recipe must be next on your list.